ydeepak/cms/README.md

 Coourse Management System

 A web-based  project written completely in PYTHON, to manage school/college related events.
-•	Offered full ﬂedged control to faculty as admin,users, students as users, worked as a Front-end coder.
+•	Offered full ﬂedged control to faculty as admin,users, students as users,

+Worked as a Front and Back end coder.

 •	Online polls for posted topics,
 •	Calendar for updates of  announcements from teachers
 •	Database  of all courses, time-table, study materials.